Image

 Admission test

-In the spring of 2024, the first test (round 1) will take place online.
-To take part in round 1, you upload video recordings in which you play/sing.
-You can play/sing either solo or accompanied by one or several musicians.
-At least one of the pieces in round 1 must be performed solo.
-Read more under the heading Instructions and criteria for videos.
+In the spring of 2026, the first audition (round 1) will be held digitally.
+For the completed audition, you will upload video files of yourself playing/singing, either solo or accompanied by one or more fellow musicians.
+At least one of the songs/tunes in audition round 1 must be solo.
+Please read below, under the respective heading for more information about the two audition rounds.

 Test round 1: Video recordings

-• You are to perform 3–5 pieces of your choice, of which at least one must be a solo.
+• You are to perform 3–5 songs/tunes of your choice, of which at least one must be a solo without accompaniment or fellow musicians.

 • The combined length of all your videos may not exceed 15 minutes.

 • You must demonstrate familiarity with the genre, technical ability and your musical expression skills.
-If you are playing together with an accompanist, your communicative ability will also be assessed.
+If you are playing together with an accompanist/fellow musician, your communicative ability will also be assessed.

 • Upload your video recordings in SlideRoom.
 You create a new account in SlideRoom yourself with your e-mail address and password of your choice.